beyondessential/tupaia/packages/server-boilerplate/README.md

 ## Environment variables

-The following environment variables need to be added to the server implementaion package.
+The following environment variables need to be added to the server implementation package.

 - For the sessionCookie util, you will need to add the following environment variable:
   - `SESSION_COOKIE_SECRET`